 After I returned from Florida, my mind went back to work on coming up with a new brand and I pondered all of this.
 I thought about how being self-employed is very similar to singing a solo, like in lieder.
 I thought about how lieder is an art form that tells a story, and marketing also tells a story.
 I considered how antiquated the gothic script on the printed page was, and just how stark a juxtaposition that is to the digital world I work in.
 Finally, I liked the European connection: the Stauffer family came to America from Germany in the past, so it felt like embracing an old tradition and family legacy.

 Putting all of these together, I came up with a new brand: Lieder Digital.
 For a wordmark, I decided to use a digital variation of the blackletter font, and keep it to a simple black and white, just like the printed page.
+(Plus, in a nod to my fellow web development geeks, you could say it has a “binary” color palette: just two options, like the digital binary code that computers use).
 I may change it over time, but I think it’s a good start, and I like the simplicity of it.

 I doubt that anything I create in the digital world will end up in a printed compilation someone will read 100 years from now, but after celebrating 10 years of my first company, I hope this one will last at least 10 more.